Significance tests of feature relevance for a black-box learner: Sample splitting

-Algorithm \ref{algo:pOS} summarizes the computational scheme of the one-split test.
-For the non-combining test in Algorithm \ref{algo:pOS}, the data-adaptive scheme usually requires 2-3 times of training and evaluations since the loop for the splitting ratio usually terminates in one or two iterations.
-For the combined test, the data-adaptive scheme based on 5 random splits usually requires 7-8 times of training and evaluations.
-The running time for the proposed test is indicated in Tables \ref{tab:sim_sample_size} and \ref{tab:sim_nets}.
+\textbf{Overall computational cost.} { Algorithm \ref{algo:pOS} summarizes the computational scheme of the one-split test.
+For the non-combining test in Algorithm \ref{algo:pOS}, the data-adaptive scheme usually requires 2-3 times of training and evaluations since the loop for the tuning of $(\zeta, \rho)$ usually terminates in one or two iterations.
+For the combined test, the data-adaptive scheme based on 5 random splits usually requires 10 times of training and evaluations.
+The running time for the proposed test is indicated in Tables \ref{tab:sim_sample_size} and B.1 in Appendix B.}